 - Eat slowly, chewing food thoroughly;

-Hormone Therapy for Obesity
+Hormone therapy for obesity

 The situation when the main recommendations for weight loss do not give a significant effect may be associated with a lack of androgens in the blood of a man.

-Preparations for the treatment of obesity:
+Drugs for the treatment of obesity:

 - Sibutramine (1 capsule in the morning);